mdn/content/files/en-us/learn/forms/sending_and_retrieving_form_data/index.md

   </tbody>
 </table>

-First we'll discuss what happens to the data when a form is submitted.
+First, we'll discuss what happens to the data when a form is submitted.

 ## Client/server architecture